deltachat/interface/message-markdown.md

 ```
 ` ```[lang?] [content]``` `
  A bit modified from the common syntax to allow one liners.
+Also get displayed with an monospace font (a side effect of this is that it allows to display small ascii art).
 The code **highlighting** is **optional** as implementation (time)cost
 may not be worth the small gain.
 The `language` definition should be parsed separately and omitted in this case.